-(2) Includes annual retainer, supplemental retainer, Board meeting fees and Committee meeting fees for each director as more fully explained under "Compensation of Directors-Retainer and Meeting Fees" and "Compensation of Directors-Chairman's Supplemental Retainer and Special Awards" above.
+(1) Includes annual retainer, supplemental retainer, Board meeting fees and Committee meeting fees for each director as more fully explained under "Compensation of Directors-Retainer and Meeting Fees" and "Compensation of Directors-Chairman's Supplemental Retainer and Special Awards" above.

 Mr. Carroll's supplemental retainer consists of a supplemental monthly retainer of \$30,000 for service as Chairman of the Board.
-Mr. Carroll elected to defer his annual retainer during 2011.
-On June 1, 2011, upon his election, we issued 25,000 shares of CenterPoint Energy common stock to Mr. Carroll, in lieu of a cash award, pursuant to the compensation arrangements described under "Compensation of Directors-Chairman's Supplemental Retainer and Special Awards" above.
-The value of the shares at issuance was based on the closing price of our common stock on the New York Stock Exchange Composite Tape of \$19.24 per share on June 1, 2011.
+Mr. Carroll elected to defer his annual retainer during 2012.
+On June 6, 2012, we paid a cash award of \$499,250 to Mr. Carroll pursuant to the compensation arrangements described under "Compensation of Directors- Chairman's Supplemental Retainer and Special Awards" above.
+The value of the shares used to calculate the amount of the cash award was the closing price of our common stock on the New York Stock Exchange Composite Tape of \$19.97 per share on June 1, 2012.

-Ms. Rheney received a supplemental annual retainer for serving as Chairman of the Audit Committee in 2011.
-Messrs.
-Campbell, Wareing and Wolff each received a supplemental annual retainer for serving as Chairman of the Governance, Finance and Compensation Committees, respectively, in 2011.
+Mses.
+Rheney and Longoria and Messrs.
+Wareing and Johnson each received a supplemental annual retainer for serving as Chairman of the Audit, Compensation, Finance and Governance Committees, respectively, in 2012.
 These supplemental annual retainers are described under "Compensation of Directors-Retainer and Meeting Fees" above.
 Messrs.
-Wareing and Wolff each elected to defer their respective meeting fees, annual retainer and supplemental annual retainer, and Mr. Crosswell elected to defer his annual retainer during 2011.
+Wareing and Wolff each elected to defer their respective meeting fees, annual retainer and committee chairman fee, and Mr. Crosswell elected to defer his annual retainer during 2012.

-(3) Reported amounts in the table represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 as of the grant date.
+(2) Reported amounts in the table represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 as of the grant date.
 For purposes of the table above, the effects of estimated forfeitures are excluded.

-Upon the recommendation of the Governance Committee, the Board granted 4,000 shares of common stock to each non-employee director then in office as of May 2, 2011 under our Stock Plan for Outside Directors.
-The grant date fair value of the awards, based on the average of the high and low market price of our common stock on the New York Stock Exchange Composite Tape on that date, was \$18.645 per share.
-At December 31, 2011, each of our non-employee directors had 5,333 unvested stock awards, except for Mr. Walker who had 4,000 unvested stock awards.
+Upon the recommendation of the Governance Committee, the Board granted 5,000 shares of common stock to each non-employee director then in office as of May 1, 2012 under our Stock Plan for Outside Directors.
+The grant date fair value of the awards, based on the average of the high and low market price of our common stock on the New York Stock Exchange Composite Tape on that date, was \$20.28 per share.
+At December 31, 2012, each of our non-employee directors had 5,000 unvested stock awards.

-- (4) The Board does not grant stock options or non-equity incentive plan compensation to non-employee directors. - (5) In 2011, Messrs.
-Carroll, Crosswell, Wareing and Wolff and Ms. Longoria accrued above-market earnings on their deferred compensation account balances of \$18,943, \$41,585, \$13,093, \$15,671 and \$5,947, respectively. - (6) The following table sets forth the premium paid by CenterPoint Energy and the tax gross-up payments made to our directors who participated in the executive life insurance plan in 2011:
+- (3) The Board does not grant stock options or non-equity incentive plan compensation to non-employee directors. - (4) In 2012, Messrs.
+Carroll, Crosswell, Wareing and Wolff and Ms. Longoria accrued above-market earnings on their deferred compensation account balances of \$26,404, \$80,016, \$21,672, \$30,784 and \$8,037, respectively.

+(5) The following table sets forth the premium paid by CenterPoint Energy and the tax gross-up payments made to our directors who participated in the executive life insurance plan in 2012: